We will cover inventory accounting best practices, including inventory tracking, and the key inventory accounting concepts you should know.

 COGS: There are numerous misconceptions surrounding the calculation of COGS.

-Landed Costs: COGS and landed costs may sound similar, but they’re not exactly twins.
+Landed Cost: COGS and landed costs may sound similar, but they’re not exactly twins.
 COGS is just a fancy term for an expense category on your income statement.

 The effect of inventory accounting on reporting and profitability:

 Client case example: When one of our clients signed on with our NetSuite accounting services they were still tracking purchases and shipping through an Excel spreadsheet.
 This skewed their monthly inventory accounting in respects to their gross margin.
 Senior Accounting Manager, Chris Graaf, set up landed cost tracking for them in NetSuite to calculate duty and freight against container weights.
 The result?
-Improved and accurate margin reporting for fulfilled items considering landed costs for freight were being booked to COGS.
+Improved and accurate margin reporting.
 Plus, by tracking landed costs using NetSuite, Graaf eliminated the wasted time spent tracking costs in Excel.

 Client case example #2: Tracking landed costs really helped a manufacturing client know when to raise prices.
-It let them focus more on which customers were not actually worth the time and effort to fulfill orders compared to customers with specific fulfillment requirements that were driving up costs.
+Additionally, highlighted which customers to focus on compared to customers with specific fulfillment requirements that were driving up costs.

 Unsold inventory costs

 Carrying costs of dead stock: The carrying costs of dead stock have a significant impact on your cash flow.
 If you have a large amount of money tied up in inventory, this leaves less cash available for other essential operating expenses.
 Moreover, it leads to higher carrying costs and occupies valuable warehouse space.
-Additionally, it results in increased expenses for inventory management, such as employee wages, and raises insurance costs.
+If you measure your days inventory outstanding (DIO) regularly you will notice the average length of time it takes you to sell your inventory.
+If your DIO is too long this results in increased expenses for inventory management, such as employee wages, and raises insurance costs.
 Consider bundling dead stock to reduce your inventory costs.